shahramatuber/OracleSimulator/README.md

 Instructions on how to install python 3 can be found [here](https://realpython.com/installing-python/)

-# Running Unit Tests
-If you would like to run all the test at once, run the following command from repository root diretory:

-`py.test`

-If you want to run tests of a specific file, run the command above and specidy the file path.
-For example:

-`py.test ./test/expense.py`

 # Design
 This project consists of 3 main classes: